Preparing For Empty Nest? See Six Strategies to Support You

 How do you even describe the transition of becoming a mother?

-There’s now time to revisit some of the things you once loved but lovingly set aside while parenting.
+There’s now time to revisit some of the things you once loved but set aside while parenting.

 Maybe there was a version of yourself when you were younger that you sometimes miss?
-Feeling this way is good because you now have the chance to explore, but with a softer, more open, and loving heart.

 On that note-